simpledotorg/simple-server/doc/arch/001-synchronization.md

 3. Merge records on device

+After receiving records from the server, the device will match the records in the local database using the ID field of the entity, and update them to the server's version.
+If the local record in the database is pending a sync, it will not update it.
+The merging of records will be handled only by the server.

-The server may send back the same record multiple times.
-The merging functionality on the device needs to be idempotent for this reason.
+The server may send back the same record multiple times, so updating records on the device needs to be idempotent.

 ### Levers